Dedlipid/simpleBackTrade/README.md

 - Track more assets
 - Add the shorting strategy
 - Track more micro data for each ETF
+- Get a better grip on DataFrame methods like .apply()

 # Author
 - **Bamdad Shamaei** [Github](https://github.com/Dedlipid/)